CIAC mask rules to stay in place for student-athletes amid spike in COVID cases

 A growing number of schools were refusing to switch over to proposed new public health rules.
 Three towns had said the proposed new mask policy by the governing body of scholastic sports, the Connecticut Interscholastic Athletic Conference (CIAC), was discriminatory.

-17-year-old Lucas Johnson is a senior at a technical high school in Danielson.
+Lucas Johnson, 17, is a senior at a technical high school in Danielson.

 The CIAC was prepared to allow winter sports athletes to drop the mask mandate during games if they were vaccinated.
 Athletes who are unvaccinated would have still had to mask up.